KevinGfox/Kevin-Portfolio/README.md

 Part 2 : train a linear regression model (baseline)

 Part 3 : avoid overfitting by training a regularized regression model

+# PROJECT 2 : Disaster tweets

+NLP competition on Kaggle : https://www.kaggle.com/c/nlp-getting-started
+> I used deep learning models to classify tweets.
+The project can be divided into three steps:

+- Part 1 : Make an EDA
+- Part 2 : Make the necessary preprocessings to prepare data for deep learning models
+- Part 3 : Train two models and identify the early stoping point